 Excellence in Education grants do not replace funding from the Atlanta Public Schools and differ from school-based funding initiatives like foundations and parent-teacher organizations, which typically fund bigger-ticket needs like teacher training, technology purchases and facility enhancements (think playgrounds and gardens).

 Funds are used for an array of extras, including special equipment, guest speakers, performers, field trips and innovative materials.
 We also award a special Adelia Hall Arts Grant to an applicant who makes a special effort to integrate art into the core curriculum.
-During the 2016-17 school year, CINS funded 18 grant proposals from teachers at all seven zoned, cluster schools, for a total of $7877.55!

 For more information on Excellence in Education grants process, please contact Cindy Hulbert.